leonkloker/acquisolar/README.md

 Coded a basic frontend and backend for the website.
 Working on integration with Leon and Magnus' RAG code.
 Coded some tools that use OpenAI API but haven't been integrated.

 Jürgen:
-Talk to engineers about architecture best-practice, attend "Create Embeddings on Real-Time Data with OpenAI", experiment with having Anthropic and OpenAI fill out the checklist based on documentation provided, created BasePrompt
+Talked to engineers about architecture best-practice, attend "Create Embeddings on Real-Time Data with OpenAI", experiment with having Anthropic and OpenAI fill out the checklist based on documentation provided (failed), created BasePrompt